turingschool/career-development-curriculum/module-5/outreach_networking_refresh.md

   * Getting face time with the company
   *

 * How do you need to prepare?
+COME BACK TO PROFESSIONALISM
   * Your story
   * Find contact information
-  * Develop a template
+  * Develop a template -- FOCUS ON QUALITY OF MESSAGE
   * Prep for coffee meeting

 * What does a coffee meeting look like?